 - 30.7 Please be aware that some credit card issuing banks may impose a “Transaction Fee” on credit card transactions.
 This “Transaction Fee” is an arbitrary fee imposed by the credit card issuing banks which accrues solely to their benefit.
 (For International SWIFT transfers please consult Your bank for transfer fees) The Contractor derives absolutely no benefit, monetary or otherwise, from these fees.
 The bank merchant fees and charges are payable by Guests to the Contractor and are non-refundable.

 - 30.8 Please note, where pricing has been converted from a foreign currency to AUD (or in some circumstances to USD) your credit card company or other payment provider may charge a conversion fee.

 - 31.1 Cancellation requests must be made in writing to the Contractor and acknowledged by the Contractor.
 You are strongly advised to speak with Your travel agent with regard to the purchase of specific travel insurance for the Voyage at the time of booking.
 If cruising in Australia please review the government website https://www.smartraveller.gov.au/before-you-go/getting-around/cruises.
 For all other countries please review the local government websites.
 Guests who cancel prior to the voyage departure for any reason, including medical reasons, will be subject to the following cancellation fees:

 - 31.2 Cancellation requests received prior to the Voyage:

-- 31.2.1 Sixty (60) days or more – forfeiture of 50% deposit – Should the Contractor re-sell that reserved cabin, for that departure, for that date, prior to the Superyacht voyage departure, an administration fee equal to only 30% of the voyage shall apply
+- 31.2.1 Sixty (60) days or less prior to voyage departure – forfeiture of 50% deposit – Should the Contractor re-sell that reserved cabin, for that departure, for that date, prior to the Superyacht voyage departure, an administration fee equal to only 10% of the voyage shall apply

 - 31.2.3 Failure to board at the time of the Voyage – 100% of the total Voyage Fare forfeited to the Contractor.